What is a blog?

 How do I start a blog?

-The two most common tools for blogging are WordPress and Blogger.
+The two most common tools for blogging are WordPress, Blogger and Weebly.
 WordPress is probably the most common blogging tool and has an enormous range of features so you can produce a very attractive blog if you are prepared to spend time on it.
 Over 30% of all internet sites are run with WordPress.
 It is open source and for free.
 Blogger is owned by Google and if you have a Google account (g-mail) you automatically have access to Blogger.
 Both offer nice easy templates so you can create a blog and publish your first post in less than half an hour.
 We highly recommend you using WordPress though, as it will make things easier during the course if you want to connect your blog to the ONL course homepage.
 The free version of WordPress can be a bit tricky to find.
 Here you can find some help.
 In the last step watch for the top of the screen, not the big blocks of plans (see picture below).

 Remember that once you have started a blog it is impossible to find it in Google until people start visiting it, so make sure you tell as many people as possible the address to your blog and connect it to opennetworkedlearning.se.